Rafael Delgado, Veracruz

 In 1831, the village of San Juan del Río constituted a municipality.
-By decree, on November 5, 1932, the municipality became known as Rafael Delgado, in honor of the author, a native of nearby Córdoba.
+By decree, on November 5, 1932, the municipality adopted its current name, in honor of the author Rafael Delgado, a native of nearby Córdoba.

-Geographic Limits
+Geography

 The municipality is bordered to the north by Orizaba and Ixmatlahuacan, to the east by Ixtaczoquitlán, to the south by San Andrés Tenejapan, Tlilapan and Nogales, and to the west by Río Blanco.
 It is irrigated by the Río Blanco river.